devth/soliloquy.js/README.md

 ## Demo
 For a working demo, visit the [project page](http://devth.github.com/soliloquy/)

-## Modules
+## Solos
+A `solo` is a data source accessed via an API.
+Soliloquy's goal is to support many solos and make it extremely quick and easy to add additional solos.

-AJAX data retrieval is abstracted away as much as possible, leaving the absolute necessary pieces to be described for each module.
+To facilitate this, AJAX data retrieval is abstracted away as much as possible, leaving the absolute necessary pieces to be described for each module.

 * Options -- `jQuery.fn.soliloquy.options_[name]` -- public options to be used as defaults when a user doesn't override them in the API call.
 * Settings -- `jQuery.fn.soliloquy.settings_[name]` -- internal settings that include properties such as the external API url and the local function to parse the data and create the HTML.

 The abstracted architecture makes it simple to add new data sources as they come along.
 See the source for examples.

+Soliloquy currently supports the following solos:

+* Twitter
+* Twitter Lists
+* Last.fm plays
+* Facebook wall feeds

 ## Contributing
 Fork the project, add a module and send a pull request.